apecloud/kubeblocks/cmd/probe/README.md

 # 1. Introduction

 Probe is capable of doing multi checks, include running check/status check/role changed check, serviced through HTTP API. we use kubelet readinessprobe to config and enable probe in kubeblocks.
-[Design Details](https://infracreate.feishu.cn/wiki/wikcndch7lMZJneMnRqaTvhQpwb)

 # 2. Getting Started